Kalighat Temple: Legend and importance

 The term Kalighat originated from the goddess Kali, who resides in the temple, and Ghat (riverbank), where the temple is located.
 Due to the importance of Maa Kali in this region, the place is also known as the Kali kshetra.

-According to mythology, on learning about the death of Sati by self-immolation, Shiva was blinded in rage and started the Tandav Nritya (Dance of Destruction).
+According to scriptures, on learning about the death of Sati by self-immolation, Shiva was blinded in rage and started the Tandav Nritya (Dance of Destruction).
 To prevent the world from imminent destruction, Lord Vishnu used his Sudarshan Chakra to cut the corpse of Sati into 51 pieces, which fell in various places of the Indian subcontinent.
 Kalighat is the site where the toes of the right foot of Dakshayani or Sati are said to have fallen.

 History

 The Kalighat Kali temple in its present form is about 200 years old, although it was referred to in Mansar Bhasan composed in the 15th century, and Kavi Kankan Chandi in the 17th century.
 Subsequently, it received patronage from some of the major Zamindar families from Bengal, among them the Bawali Raj and the Sabarna Roy Choudhury families being the most prominent.

 The present structure of the temple was completed under the patronage of the Sabarna Roy Choudhury family in 1809.
 Santosh Roy Chowdhury, a Kali devotee himself, started the construction of the present-day temple in 1798.
 It took 11 years to complete the construction.
 The Roy Chowdhurys' traditional patronage of the deity is disputed.
 Pilgrims to the site practice a holy dipping event called Snan Yatra in the temple's Kundupukur tank.

 In 1835 Kashinath Roy built a Nat Mandir in the temple square.
 In 1843 Vaishnavite Uday Narayan Mondal, a member of the Bawali Raj family, established the present day ShyamRai temple in the Kalighat temple square.
 In 1858 a Dal Mancha was installed by Madan Gopal Koley for the ShyamRai temple.